idreamofunicorns/Flight-Data-Analytics/README.md

 **2.Consider other factors such as RELIABILITY,EFFICIENCY,VERSATILITY AND PRICE while purchasing aircrafts instead of accident data.**

-This is because differences in fatalities per accidents between the top 10 and the bottom 10 are minimal indicating high safety standards across the board
+This is because even though we can clearly see the Airbus A320 and Boeing 737 have more accidents than the rest its crucial to note that it's not a reflection on poor safety.
+These two are the most widely used planes

 **3.Adopt advanced navigation and auto pilot systems to enhance safety even clear weather conditions**